 Rates are per person based on double occupancy.

 Oct 23 ’19 departure includes international flights from Philadelphia.
 Please note there are two stops on the return flight.

 All other trips depart from and return to New York (JFK).

 For more information on this tour, please contact us here or call us during business hours (Mon-Fri, 9:00-9:00 EST and Sat-Sun, 10:00-6:30 EST) at 800-337-7773.

 Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of $300 per person non-refundable deposit which must be received within 48 hours of reservation.
 Full payment is due 75 days prior to departure.
 Baggage fees may apply.
 Space and prices subject to availability.
 For complete booking information and terms & conditions click here.

 Optional Tours Customize your trip with these optional tours.

 Pricing is subject to change.
-Payment (non-refundable) should be made by cash or credit card (VISA, MasterCard or AmEx, subject to service charge).
+Payment (non-refundable) should be made by cash (US dollars) or credit card (VISA, MasterCard or AmEx, subject to service charge).